SecretFoundation/docs/docs/cli/secretcli.md

 secretcli q account $(secretcli keys show -a <key-alias>)
 ```

-::: warning Note
+::: Warning Note
 When you query an account balance with zero tokens, you will get this error: `No account with address <secret-address> was found in the state.` This can also happen if you fund the account before your node has fully synced with the chain.
 These are both normal.

 ### Send Tokens

-The following command could be used to send coins from one account to another:
+Use the following command to send tokens from one account to another:

 ```bash
 secretcli tx send <sender-key-alias-or-address> <recipient-address> 10uscrt \